 Resistance to the Soviet regime in estonia 1940-1991

 Like Latvia and Lithuania, Estonia was occupied by the Soviet Union in the summer of 1940.
 The incorporation of the Baltic states into the Soviet sphere of influence was agreed upon by Vyacheslav Molotov, the people’s commissar for foreign affairs of the USSR, and Joachim von Ribbentrop, the German foreign minister.
 On 23 August 1939 they signed a non-aggression pact between their two countries, which included a secret protocol dividing Eastern Europe into their respective spheres of influence.
 This day was commemorated 50 years later, on 23 August 1989, when the Baltic nations attracted international attention with the Baltic Way – almost 2 million people stood in peaceful protest in a 400 mile long human chain, stretching from Tallinn, Estonia to Vilnius, Lithuania and focused attention on the injustice of the half-century-long Soviet occupation and the tens of thousands of victims.
 The date of 23 August is now commemorated as a day of remembrance in Europe.

-After the return, in the autumn of 1944, of the Red Army and the Soviet authorities, armed resistance by the Forest Brothers continued – in some places it persisted until the early 1950s.
+In the autumn of 1944, after the return of the Red Army and the Soviet authorities, armed resistance by the Forest Brothers continued – in some places, it persisted until the early 1950s.
 Soviet security forces arrested thousands of people.
-The mass persecution and terror culminated in the deportation of more than 20,000 people in 1949.
+The mass persecution and terror culminated in the deportation of more than 20 000 people in 1949.
 Most of these were women, children and the elderly.
-The Forest Brothers’ strength started to falter due to despair – they had no hope of foreign assistance, and the deportations and the elimination of private farms had destroyed their last remaining strongholds.
+The strength of the Forest Brothers started to falter due to despair – they had neither hope of foreign assistance nor equipment, and the deportations and the elimination of private farms had destroyed their last remaining strongholds.
 This was crucial in the Estonian climate, since one needs a safe household to hide in.
 The Forest Brothers acted in small groups, having no or very little contact with other units.
 It was a spontaneous resistance in the name of national freedom.
 More than half of them were arrested by the Soviet security forces and 10% were killed for protecting their country.

 In the late 1970s, Soviet society increasingly started to show signs of decline.
 For Estonians, the seemingly unchecked influx of non-Estonian-speaking people from other parts of the USSR was an increasingly serious problem.
 The same was true of Russification – the pressure to switch to Russian-speaking administration in many areas of life.
-The semi-spontaneous riots by Tallinn schoolchildren in the autumn of 1980, which were brutally suppressed by law enforcement agencies, prompted 40 intellectuals to write an open letter in protest.
+The semi-spontaneous riots by Tallinn schoolchildren in the autumn of 1980, which were brutally suppressed by law enforcement agencies, prompted forty intellectuals to write an open letter in protest.
 Known as the “Letter of the 40,” it was sent to major newspapers in Estonia and Moscow.
 Those publications, of course, did not publish it.
 However, this text made its way abroad and was also secretly disseminated in Estonia.
 The signatories to the letter were not imprisoned, but many were no longer permitted to continue working in their fields.
 As a consequence, the Soviet Union became well known for having manual workers with an extremely high education.

 Refugee communities played an important role in keeping international attention focused on the freedom struggle of the Baltic nations.
-During the Second World War, tens of thousands of people had fled the Baltic states to the West – initially in the hope that they would be able to return soon.
-They informed the governments and residents of their host countries and international organisations about the situation in their occupied homeland and called for the non-recognition of the occupation to continue.
-They raised their children to be Latvians, Lithuanians and Estonians and maintained their national culture, education, intellectual pursuits and economics in their mother tongues.
-After regaining independence, they supported their homeland’s return to the Western world and a final separation from the post-Soviet sphere.
+During the Second World War, tens of thousands of people had fled the Baltic states to the West – initially in the hope that they would be able to return soon thereafter.
+They informed the governments and residents of their host countries and international organisations about the situation in their occupied homelands and called for the non-recognition of the occupation to continue.
+They raised their children to be Latvians, Lithuanians and Estonians and maintained their national cultures, education, intellectual pursuits and economics in their mother tongues.
+After regaining independence, they supported their homelands’ return to the Western world and a final separation from the post-Soviet sphere.

 The Summer War

 In the summer of 1940, the Soviet Union occupied the Republic of Estonia.
-In 1941, roughly 10,000 men, women, and children were deported from Estonia to the USSR.
-Most of the men were sent to Gulag camps while the women and children were subjected to forced resettlement.
+In 1941, roughly 10 000 men, women, and children were deported against their will from Estonia to Siberia in the USSR.
+Most of the men were sent to Gulag prison camps while the women and children were subjected to forced resettlement.
 The war between the USSR and Germany, which began on 22 June 1941, led to a spontaneous revolt against the Soviet authorities.
 Amid the ongoing Soviet terror, Germany, that had hitherto been the historic enemy, now was seen as a liberator.
-People hid and formed armed partisan groups, known as Forest Brothers; their attacks on the rear of the Red Army undermined morale.
+People hid in the forests and formed armed partisan groups, known as Forest Brothers; their attacks on the rear of the Red Army undermined morale.
 Bridges and communication lines were destroyed.
 Smaller Soviet units, primarily representatives of Soviet rule and Soviet institutions, were attacked and, in many municipalities, taken over before German troops arrived.
-Estonian guides, spies, and interpreters provided support for Wehrmacht units.
-Thousands of men fought in partisan regiments, and in Estonian companies and battalions that were formed under German divisions.
-For Germany, the war was a German war on the Eastern Front; thus local volunteers were not recognised as allies in 1941 and were disbanded after the German takeover.
+Estonian guides, spies, and interpreters provided support for German army units.
+Thousands of men fought as Forest Brothers, as well as in Estonian companies and battalions that were formed under German divisions.
+For Germany, the war was a German war on the Eastern Front; thus, local volunteers were not recognised as allies in 1941 and were disbanded after the German takeover.
 Units of the Forest Brothers were formed into the Omakaitse (Home Guard), a sort of auxiliary police.
 Its task was to maintain order in Estonia, both in the German rear, as well as after Estonia was taken over by the civilian occupation government.

 Forest Brothers from southern Pärnu County who arrived in Pärnu on 8 July 1941 with the German advance guard.
 Some Forest Brothers are in the uniform of the Defence League, liquidated after the occupation of Estonia in the summer of 1940, while others wear an armband of the Defence League as insignia.

 Ruins of a farm in Kautla.
 As a revenge for helping Forest Brothers, a married couple living in the farm was killed, with the farm burned down by an extermination battalion of the interior ministry of the Soviet Union on 31 July 1941.
 In July and August 1941, one of the largest groups of Estonian Forest Brothers operated in the Kautla area; it was formed by the Estonian intelligence group ERNA, sent from Finland.
 ERNA, a long-range reconnaissance group, was a Finnish Army unit of Estonian volunteers that fulfilled reconnaissance duties in Estonia behind Red Army lines during World War II.
 The unit was formed by Finnish military intelligence with the assistance of German military intelligence for reconnaissance operations.

 In the summer of 1941, hundreds of soldiers and officers of the 22nd Estonian Territorial Corps of the Red Army and border guards on the Estonian-Latvian border deserted their units and joined the Forest Brothers.
 Right after occupying the country the 22nd Territorial Corps was formed from soldiers and officers of the Estonian army, which had been disbanded in 1940.
 The 22nd Territorial Corps was consequently put under the authority of Red Army officers and political leaders.
 Estonian border guards had been left to guard the border with Latvia even after the incorporation of Estonia and Latvia into the USSR.

 On 10 August 1941, the last Prime Minister of the Republic of Estonia, Jüri Uluots, informed the German occupation authorities on behalf of the Republic of Estonia that Estonia was willing to participate as an ally in the fight against Bolshevism.
 The Germans did not respond to the proposal.

-In the summer of 1941, the Forest Brothers units had up to 12,000 fighters, of whom approximately 4,000 took part in combat.
-About 800 Forest Brothers had fallen or gone missing in the Summer War.
+In the summer of 1941, the Forest Brothers units had up to 12 000 fighters, of whom approximately 4 000 took part in combat.
+About 800 Forest Brothers had fallen or gone missing in the Summer War in 1941.